alefra88/consuming-pokemon-api/README.md

 # consuming Pokemon API

-## 1. Render img from Pokemon API, images and paginations of pokemon API with ASYNC-AWAIT Fetch
+## 1. Rendering img from Pokemon API, loading images and paginations with ASYNC-AWAIT Fetch